shubhamjayawant/diary_backend/README.md

 ## Diary app

-With the help this application, users can create notes using text, images and videos.
+With the help this application, users can create and save notes.